machine-drivers/docker-machine-driver-xhyve/README.md

 ## Known isuue

-### Occasionally, hangs at get ip (MACaddress to IP)
-The cause is not still unknown, it is continuing to investigate.

 ### Not implement shared folder
 `docker-machine-xhyve` also `xhyve` does not implement shared folder system.
 Please use the existing protocol for the time being, such as `sshd`.